alvn2/week8_assignment_database/README.md

 Replace `username` with your MySQL username and `database_name` with your database name.
 - Alternatively, use a tool like phpMyAdmin to import the `.sql` file.

 ## ERD
-[Add a screenshot or link to your ERD here after creating it using a tool like MySQL Workbench or dbdiagram.io.]
-# week8_assignment_database

-## ERD
 ![Library Management ERD](ERD.png)